Project report 2 cows

 Dairy farming is a profitable business.
-It provides an excellent opportunity for self employment for unemployed youth.
-It is also an important source of income generation to small/marginal farmers and agricultural labourers.
-India is the largest milk producer of the world.
-The demand of milk & milk product is increasing rapidly There is immense scope of dairy farming in our country.
+It provides an excellent opportunity for self-employment for unemployed youth.
+It is also an important source of income generation to small/marginal farmers and agricultural laborers.
+India is the largest milk producer in the world.
+The demand for milk & milk product is increasing rapidly There is an immense scope of dairy farming in our country.
 The increasing cost of feed ingredients and its seasonal variability can be reduced by undertaking fodder cultivation.

 Odisha farmer can avail subsidy either under scheme PDE or DEDS.